Seemspyo/ngx-smooth-scroll/projects/ngx-smooth-scroll/README.md

 #### @Input
 - **ngxSmoothScroll**: `NgxSmoothScrollDirectiveOption` `optional`

     Scroll option object.
-Can specify options for each event.
-See more at [here](#scroll-options).
+Can specify options for each event. [see more](#scroll-options)

 - **childSelector**: `string` `optional`